audioverse-org/audioverse-next/knowledge.md

 - When testing async effects in hooks:
   - Use act() to wrap state updates not handled via react-testing-library
   - Use waitFor() to wait for async effects to complete
+- When testing modules that are globally mocked:
+  - Use jest.requireActual() to get the unmocked version in specific tests
+  - Example: `const { default: MyModule } = jest.requireActual('./myModule')`
+  - This allows testing the actual implementation while still mocking dependencies

 ### Internationalization